Competitive Information Disclosure with Heterogeneous Consumer Search: Comparative Statics

 \section{Comparative Statics}

 In this section, we explore how the maximally informative equilibrium responds to shifts in the cost distribution $H$.
 Specifically, we consider compositional shifts that increase search costs (first-order shifts), and that increase heterogeneity (second-order shifts).
-For each cost distribution $H_k$, we denote $c^M_k$ as the global minimizer of $\frac{H_k(c)}{c}$ and $h_k$ their densities.
+For each cost distribution $H_k$, denote $\underline{h}_k^{avg}$ as the minimum average density.

 We begin by briefly discussing how increased informativeness (higher censorship threshold $a$) affects welfare.
 Greater informativeness increases consumers' likelihood of being matched with their best alternatives, but it also encourages more active search.
 Increased probability of searching, $F(a)$, result in longer expected search lengths, $\frac{1-F(a)^n}{1-F(a)}$ and higher cumulative search costs, $\frac{1-F(a)^n}{1-F(a)}c$.
 Nonetheless, the benefits of improved matching always outweigh these additional costs.
 Consequently, consumers always prefer more information, and the maximally informative equilibrium is both consumer-optimal and socially optimal.\footnote{Firm profits remain constant at $\frac{1}{n}$ across all equilibria.}